robinmamie/machine_learning/project1/README.md

 * `implementations.py`: ML learning algorithm implementation
 * `expansion.py`: provides a function used to expand a feature matrix
 * `common_functions.py`: provides functions that are used by ML algorithms (example: cost and gradient functions)
+- `Final.ipynb`: notebook used to compute weights on all 6 algorithms, and does the cross validation for the ridge regression

 ## Prerequisites